niklasramo/popo.js/README.md

 * Target element's CSS position property must be *relative*, *absolute* or *fixed*.
 * The CSS display property of target element, base element and container element must not be *none*.
 * The target element's margin affects the final position calculated by Popo (this is a feature not a bug).
-* The html element's left offset (margin-left and left CSS properties), top offset (margin-top and top CSS properties), left border and top border must be set to zero.
+* The html element's left offset (margin-left and left CSS properties), top offset (margin-top and top CSS properties), left border and top border must be to zero.

 ###Start using